 Editor’s note: This is part one in a series of counsel from members of the Quorum of the Twelve Apostles during the COVID-19 outbreak.
-Read additional counsel from Elder Jeffrey R. Holland, Elder Dieter F. Uchtdorf, Elder David A. Bednar, Elder Quentin L. Cook, Elder D. Todd Christofferson, Elder Neil L. Andersen, Elder Dale G. Renlund, and Elder Gerrit W. Gong.
+Read counsel from Elder Jeffrey R. Holland, Elder Dieter F. Uchtdorf, Elder David A. Bednar, Elder Quentin L. Cook, Elder D. Todd Christofferson, Elder Neil L. Andersen, Elder Gary E. Stevenson, Elder Dale G. Renlund, Elder Gerrit W. Gong and Elder Ulisses Soares.

 As the progression of COVID-19 pandemic marched across the globe, President M. Russell Ballard spoke of times of turmoil in world history, the lessons learned and why he can look to the future with calm resolve.

 The acting president of the Quorum of the Twelve Apostles said history articulates the resiliency of humankind.

 The world coronavirus pandemic will not be different, he said during an interview March 24.
 “From the beginning of history there have been circumstances similar to this one.
 Somehow they got through them, and we are going to get through this one.”